Enhancement of gaps in thin graphitic films for heterostructure formation: Results

 The main aim of this paper is to understand the role of electron-phonon coupling range in the enhancement of gaps.
 Figure \ref{fig:gapenhancecombined} shows how the enhancement varies with interaction range and with cluster size.
-Larger cluster size means longer range spatial fluctuations with length scale $\sim \sqrt{N_{C}}$.
-Figure \ref{fig:gapenhancecombined}(a) shows gap enhancement for a Holstein interaction with $\Delta/t=0.1$, comparing results from the dynamical mean-field theory and DCA.
+The gap size is calculated directly from the value of the Hartree diagram, which causes a local on-site potential energy shift, such that the gap, $\Delta'\approx\Delta+\Sigma^{(H)}$, whereas the Fock term that contributes the imaginary on-site self-energy changes the quasi-particle lifetime.
+I have used Pad\'{e} approximants \cite{vidberg} to test for any further gap contribution from the Fock term, which is very small for the Holstein interaction, and for the Fr\"ohlich interaction reduces from around 15\% for a cluster of $N_{C}=9$ to around 2\% for cluster size $N_{C}=144$.
+Figure \ref{fig:gapenhancecombined}(a) shows gap enhancement for a Holstein interaction with $\Delta/t=0.1$, for a range of cluster sizes.
 N.B.
-The enhancements will be smaller for systems with large ionicity \cite{hague2011b,hague2012a}.
+The enhancements will be smaller for systems with larger ionicity ($\Delta/t$) \cite{hague2011b,hague2012a}.
 There are very small corrections due to momentum dependence.
 As the screening radius, $R_{sc}$ increases, the enhancement decreases.
-Spatial fluctuations have no effect on this set of diagrams for the Holstein interaction.
-Figs. \ref{fig:gapenhancecombined}(b) and \ref{fig:gapenhancecombined}(c) show results when $R_{sc}=1$ and $R_{sc}=3$ respectively.
-Essentially, the effective $\lambda$ decreases with $R_{sc}$.
-This is most extreme for $R_{sc}\rightarrow\infty$ and Fig. \ref{fig:gapenhancecombined}(d) shows gap enhancement for the long range Fr\"ohlich interaction.
-The reductions in gap enhancement due to spatial fluctuations are also most pronounced for long range coupling.
-Convergence is found for $N_{C}\sim 81$ indicating that spatial fluctuations extend over approximately 9 sites.
-Clearly the key to finding a strong effect is to reduce the effective range of the interaction, or alternatively to increase $\lambda$.
-This may be achieved by choosing substrates that sit closer to the graphene, or increasing screening from the substrate.
+Increase in cluster size has no effect on the gap in this set of diagrams for the Holstein interaction.
+Fig. \ref{fig:gapenhancecombined}(b) shows results when $R_{sc}=2a$.
+Essentially, the effective $\lambda$ (that goes like $\lambda_{AA}(0)-\lambda_{AB}(0)$ in the Hartree diagram) decreases with $R_{sc}$.
+The initial increase in the gap as $N_{C}$ is increased is a result of the inhomogeneity in the effective electron-phonon coupling across the Brillouin zone, which means that the value of coupling is largest at the $\Gamma$ point, where it contributes most to the Hartree diagram.
+For small clusters, averaging the coupling across the Brillouin zone means that the coupling is under-estimated at the zone center and over-estimated at the K point (see Fig. \ref{fig:lambdazero}).
+Fig. \ref{fig:gapenhancecombined}(c) shows gap enhancement for the long range Fr\"ohlich interaction ($R_{sc}\rightarrow\infty$).
+Even for the long range interaction, the enhancement effects are significant.
+I note that the DMFT results ($N_{C}=1$) consistently underestimate the gap enhancement.